Teaching Timeless Torah Truths

 What did take place in the Garden?

 We will explore the original story of creation.
 You will see what our Father’s original design and intention was for His entire creation.
 And you will learn to know yourself as his child – created in our Father’s image.
 This deeper understanding of His design gives insight into who you are created to be.
-What is your purpose and how you are created to see others and the world.
+What is our purpose and how are we created to see others and the world.

 This story has the power to cause a paradigm shift to live your life as your Creator intended ~ in the beginning . . .
 Available on torahtruths.com as ‘Sitting Rooms’.

-..to be like a tree..
+… to be like a tree ..

 A different gospel?